Monroe University Data Breach Affects 320k Exposing Social Security Numbers

 According to a notice on their website, the compromised data included a range of sensitive information: names, dates of birth, Social Security numbers, driver’s license numbers, passport numbers, government identification numbers, medical information, health insurance information, electronic account or email usernames and passwords, financial account information, and student data.

-The event was reported to the Maine Attorney General and publicly disclosed on Jan.
+The event was publicly disclosed and reported to the attorney general state offices of Maine and California on Jan.
 13, 2026.
 According to the disclosure, 320,973 individuals across the United States were affected, including 85 residents of Maine.

 Monroe University's response